 When information is readily available and easy to find, less time is wasted and productivity increases.
-This applies to both internal and external knowledge bases.
+This applies to both internal, external and private knowledge bases.
 Customers that can get their own questions answered online spend less time talking to support agents.
 Employees with easy access to common questions and company information spend less time consulting their coworkers and superiors about the same things over and over again.

 Easy employee onboarding

-This mainly applies to internal knowledge bases.
+This mainly applies to internal knowledge base.
 With all the new knowledge that goes into starting a job at a new company, employee onboarding is a time-consuming process.
-It doesn't matter if we're talking about startups or large organizations, onboarding new employees can eat up a lot of managers' or human resources professionals workdays.
+It doesn't matter if we're talking about startups or large organizations, onboarding new employees can eat up a lot of managers' or human resources professionals' workdays.

 Using an internal knowledge base software adds a degree of automation to employee onboarding.
 This gives new hires access to everything they need from day 1, saving everybody time.
 It also helps save on some of the time and resource expenses associated with training.